 But don’t assume the customer only contacted you, he has probably contacted a dozen of sellers – awaiting the best / soonest reply.
 Forget about eBay’s 24h reply policy, make sure you reply ASAP – this has direct impact on the speed of growing your sales and eBay business.

-This may sound like one of those too obvious ebay selling tips, but there is another deeper level to it: it’s not only about reply time, Make sure to provide all the info the customer needs in your reply, this will dramatically increase your chances of winning the transaction.
+This may sound like one of those too obvious ebay selling tips, but there is another deeper level to it: it’s not only about reply time, Make sure to provide all the info the customer needs in your reply, this will reduce the amount of questions you get from the same customer and in the same time dramatically increase your chances of winning the transaction.

 For example – If a customer asks “How many days is shipping to Alaska?”